bwaidelich/Wwwision.Neos.CreationDialogProperties/README.md

 This package provides a generic handler that allows to easily expose certain node properties to be displayed in the dialog.

+With Neos 5.1. the functionality of this package has been introduced to the core (see [documentation](https://docs.neos.io/cms/manual/content-repository/node-creation-dialog#add-node-properties-to-the-node-creation-dialog)).
+Thus there is no version of this package compatible for Neos 5.1 and above.

 ## Usage

 1. Install package via `composer require wwwision/neos-creationdialogproperties`